-The Group includes three financing companies, two of which had debt listed on the London Stock Exchange throughout the year.
-These companies are ENW Finance plc and NWEN Finance plc, which are entities within the NWEN (Jersey) group.
-Additionally, ENW Finance plc, issued a new £300m bond during the year.
-Debt is also issued in North West Electricity Networks (Holdings) Limited, North West Electricity Networks plc, both intermediary holding and financing companies, and in ENWL, the operating company.
-Following the issue of debt, the proceeds are lent down the group to finance operations in ENWL.
-There have been no significant changes to the activity of the Company in the current period.
+The Group includes three financing companies, two of which had debt listed on the London Stock Exchange in the year.
+These companies are ENW Finance plc and NWEN Finance plc.
+Debt is also issued in North West Electricity Networks (Holdings) Ltd ("NWEN (H)") and North West Electricity Networks plc ("NWEN plc"), intermediary holding and financing companies, and in ENWL, the operating company.
+Following the issue of debt the proceeds are lent down the group to finance operations in ENWL.